Giuseppe Melani

-Giuseppe Melani or Milani (13 August 1673 - 7 November 1747) was an Italian painter of the late-Baroque period, active mainly in Pisa.
+Giuseppe Melani (13 August 1673 – 7 November 1747) was an Italian painter of the late-Baroque period, active mainly in Pisa where he was born.

 Biography

-His father, Pietro Milani, was a painter.
+His father, Pietro Melani, was a painter.
 He initially apprenticed with Camillo Gabrielli, a pupil of Ciro Ferri.
 For the Pisa Cathedral, he painted a Death of San Ranieri.
 He also painted figures for architectural frescoes, such as the vault of San Matteo (c.
-1720) in Pisa, along with his brother Francesco Melani (also an architect, April 7, 1675 -August 21, 1742).
+1720) in Pisa, along with his brother Francesco Melani (also an architect, April 7, 1675 – August 21, 1742).
 Among the pupils of Melani were Tommaso Tommasi, Giuseppe Bracci, Jacopo Donati, Bartolommeo Santini, and Ranieri Gabbrielli.